AltahhanAi/RL-mkdocs/docs/unit3/lesson8/lesson8.md

 Let us now apply the Sarsa on a simple grid world environment.
 The goal is directly facing the start position.
 However, to make the problem more difficult for the algorithm we have deprioritised the right action and we place the order of the actions as follows: left, right, down and up.
 This simple change made the agent pick going left before going right and made the problem only a bit more difficult.
 Let us see how the Sarsa performs on it.

+Similar to what we did earlier we will use the two dictionaries demoQ and demoR to make the calls more concise.

 ```python
 sarsa = Sarsa(env=grid(), α=.8, episodes=50, seed=10, **demoQ()).interact()